Immigration and crime: Europe

-A 2015 study found that the increase in immigration flows into western European countries that took place in the 2000s did "not affect crime victimization, but it is associated with an increase in the fear of crime, the latter being consistently and positively correlated with the natives’ unfavourable attitude toward immigrants."
+Most studies fail to show any causal effect of immigration on overall crime rates.
+A 2015 study found that the increase in immigration flows into western European countries that took place in the 2000s did "not affect crime victimization, but it is associated with an increase in the fear of crime, the latter being consistently and positively correlated with the natives' unfavourable attitude toward immigrants."
 In a survey of the existing economic literature on immigration and crime, one economist describes the existing literature in 2014 as showing that "the results for Europe are mixed for property crime but no association is found for violent crime".

 Denmark

-Immigrants who have committed crimes may be denied Danish citizenship.
-For instance, immigrants who have received a prison sentence of one year or more, or at least three months for crimes against a person cannot receive citizenship.
-Convictions which have resulted in a fine also carries with it a time period for immigrants, where citizenship applications are rejected up to 4.5 years after the fine.
-Upon several offences, the period is extended by 3 years.
-A report by Statistics Denmark released in December 2015 found that 83% of crimes are committed by individuals of Danish origin (88% of the total population), 14% by individuals of non-Western descent and 3% by those of non-Danish Western descent.
-An index standardized for age shows that crime rates are 48% higher among male immigrants and 140% higher among male descendants of immigrants.